TZstatsADS/spring-2022-prj5-group3/README.md

 ## Overview
 #####
-By developing this Shiny app, we aim to provide a smooth experience for beginners to find their favorite anime!
-We basically implemented three functions: Anime trending and search, random anime recommendation, as well as a tuned recommendation system that looks for anime that people with similar interests like.
+By developing this Shiny app, we aim to provide a smooth experience for beginners to find their favorite animes, and some exploraion choices for anime experts to find more interesting animes.
+We decide to implemented three functions: Anime trending and search, random anime recommendation, as well as a tuned recommendation system that looks for anime that people with similar interests like.

 - Introduction
-	+ Anime Trending: In this section, you could navigate through the anime database that are sorted by score, popularity, favorites and watching status, and get to see what anime fans are interested in!
+	+ Anime Trending: In this section, the customer could navigate through the anime database that are sorted by score, popularity, favorites and watching status, and get to see what anime fans are interested in!
 Follow the pace of other anime fans and find the most popular and highly rated anime!
 <img width="1909" alt="image" src="https://user-images.githubusercontent.com/45897080/165629167-988ab221-7bb8-4a2b-9b05-970c88fa36a1.png">
-	+ Anime Search: In this section, you could find a more tuned list by choosing your favorite type and genre, and see what are the top rated anime!
+	+ Anime Search: In this section, the customer could find a more tuned list by choosing some specific favorite type and genre, and see what are the top rated anime!
 <img width="1917" alt="image" src="https://user-images.githubusercontent.com/45897080/165626987-ad1907e3-f876-4949-808c-1d7d309e261f.png">

 - Grab a random anime!
-	+ In this section, you could enter the type and genre, and the system will randomly find three top-rated anime for you!
-They are specifically found for you, so definitely give them a try and you may find your destined favorite anime!
+	+ In this section, the customers could enter the type and genre.
+The system will randomly find three top-rated anime for each person!
+They are specifically found for individuals，which may increase the curiosity and interest of customers on this website and their search for anime
 <img width="1902" alt="image" src="https://user-images.githubusercontent.com/45897080/165627287-0087f7a9-5c89-4ce1-b172-e4e2dd6645b1.png">

 - Recommendation